EOSIO/eosio-android-keystore-signature-provider/README.md

 * finding out what keys are available for signing (`getAvailableKeys`), and
 * requesting and obtaining transaction signatures with a subset of the available keys (`signTransaction`).

 By simply switching out the signature provider on a transaction, signature requests can be routed any number of ways.
-Need a signature from keys in the platform's Keychain or KeyStore?
-Configure the [TransactionSession](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/session/TransactionSession.java) with a conforming signature provider that exposes that functionality.
-Need signatures from a wallet on the user's device?
-A signature provider can do that too!

 All signature providers must conform to the [ISignatureProvider](https://github.com/EOSIO/eosio-java/blob/master/eosiojava/src/main/java/one/block/eosiojava/interfaces/ISignatureProvider.java) Protocol.